frePPLe/frepple/doc/developer-guide/translating-the-user-interface.rst

   updating.
 The files *contrib/installer/parameters.ini* and *contrib/installer/frepple.nsi* need straightforward editing.

-  To activate it you must also add the new language to *djangosettings.py* (or *bin\\djangosettings.py* in the binary Windows installation).
+  To activate it you must also add the new language to *djangosettings.py*.
 Add the new language code and description to the variable LANGUAGES:

   ::